SirAppSec/vuln-node.js-express.js-app/README.md

 `npm run dev`

 # Docs
-The docs clearly state the type of vulnerability/exploitation method As expected, only some methods require authentication/authorization, mostly for the sake of brevity, although the most common (IMO) auth vulnerabilities are present in the application.
+The swagger docs clearly state the type of vulnerability/exploitation method As expected, only some methods require authentication/authorization, mostly for the sake of brevity, although the most common (IMO) auth vulnerabilities are present in the application.

 Access the api from http://localhost:5000/api-docs